-Efforts will be made in order to obtain national data on other aerosols applications in Portugal.
+We intend to make efforts in order to obtain national data on other aerosols applications in Portugal.

 4.8 Other Product Manufacture and Use (CRF 2.G)

 This chapter is intended to estimate SF_6 and PFCs that result from the manufacture and use of electrical equipment and a number of other products.
 It also provides methods for estimating emissions of nitrous oxide from several products.
 In most of these applications, the SF_6 , PFC, or N_2O is deliberately incorporated into the product to exploit one or more of the physical properties of the chemical.